zachncurry/Python-for-IT-Automation/README.md

 For _meow_ we will use the cat (short for concatenate) function to read the contents of /etc/bind/named.conf.local </br>
 <img width="519" height="535" alt="image" src="https://github.com/user-attachments/assets/d1ac1635-3e53-40fe-9588-ead819d086c0" />

-Then we use Netmiko a vendor neutral network automation library to help us connect and retrieve these results programmatically, copy, and add to our DNS Backup Files.
+Then we use Netmiko a vendor neutral network automation library to help us connect and retrieve these results programmatically, copy, and add to our DNS Backup Files.</br>
+[UnitDNS_dump.py](https://github.com/zachncurry/Rogue-DNS-Server-Detection-and-Remediation/blob/c2a47cc8bf673de843b5feccb2d0ab361f60e60b/unitDNS_dump.py) Unit testing the DNS Configuration dump. </br>
+I did first try the file directly and received guidance to use "resolvectl status" instead.
+That is the thing with coding...
+The hardest part is getting started made easier by planning first and then adjusting based on the feedback/errors received.</br>_Just like life!_</br>

 ## Next Steps</br>
 2) Separate the PING functionality and if Ping can not be resolved add a Ping Alert Email